credebl/docs/src/content/docs/en/guides/local-setup-using-docker.md

   docker compose up -d
 ```

-Access the dockerized Platform API by navigating to:
+Access the Platform API by navigating to:

 ```bash
   http://localhost:5000